-Under this new program, decisions about nearly every aspect of our recycling system will be handed over to a small group of big businesses based thousands of kilometres east of the Rockies.
-I suspect this will alarm the people of British Columbia.
+The ironic truth, of course, is that the government's new handsoff approach actually represents an abdication of responsibility, not its extension.
+As a result, decisions about nearly every aspect of our recycling system will be handed over to a small group of big businesses based thousands of kilometres east of the Rockies.
+British Columbia's environment minister may think that's just fine, but I suspect the people of British Columbia might have a different opinion.